 - paper presentation: 3%

 The Honor Code is in effect for both the problems sets and the course project.
-Unless otherwise announced, all problem sets and reports are due at 11:40am in the classroom on the dates indicated in Schedule page.
+Unless otherwise announced, all problem sets are due at 2:40pm in the classroom (submit a paper copy), and all reports are due at midnight (email me PDF files) on the dates indicated in Schedule page.
 Late submission is accepted according to the past due policy.

 Problem sets consist of written problems and computer assignments.
 The computer assignments include programming in MATLAB in CAEN Windows environment.
 Familiarity with or willingness to self-learn basic MATLAB programming is assumed, and therefore there will be neither tutorial nor troubleshooting offered on MATLAB.